Meet Our Team

 Tracey Corbin-Matchett OAM

-Tracey is a proud hard of hearing woman and a leading advocate for inclusion in the screen industry.
-As CEO of Bus Stop Films, she champions greater representation of people with disability on and off screen, a contribution recognised with an OAM in the 2023 King’s Birthday Honours.
-Tracey has led major inclusion strategies across the sector, advised government and industry bodies, and served on a range of boards, including Deaf Sports Australia.
-She regularly speaks nationally and internationally on disability and employment, leads Bus Stop’s advocacy work, and is an Executive Producer across Bus Stop’s growing slate of films.
+Tracey is CEO of Bus Stop Films and a leading advocate for inclusion in the screen industry, recognised with an OAM in the 2023 King's Birthday Honours.
+A proud hard of hearing woman, she has led major inclusion strategies across the sector, advised government and industry bodies, and served on a range of boards including Deaf Sports Australia.
+She speaks nationally and internationally on disability and employment.

 Kim Bryan